PierreSenellart/pdf-enrichment/README.md

 # pdf-enrichment
 Tool to automatically enrich PDFs of research articles with additional information (hyperlinks, metadata, etc.).
-This tool is under development; for now, as a proof of concept, the tool turns URLs in PDF documents into hyperlinks.
+This tool is under development; for now, as a proof of concept, the tool turns URLs in PDF documents into hyperlinks, and turns the title of article in reference entries into a link to their open-access version if any is available (using [Dissemin](https://dissem.in/) to identify such open-access versions).

 ## Prerequisites for compilation

 pdf-enrichment is programmed in Java, and built using maven.
-An installation of a reasonably modern JDK (>= 1.8) and of maven is needed. pdf-enrichment makes use of Apache's [PDFBox](https://pdfbox.apache.org/), which is transparently downloaded by maven, and of [Grobid](https://github.com/kermitt2/grobid/), which is included in the distribution (in the [lib/](lib/) folder).
+An installation of a reasonably modern JDK (>= 1.8) and of maven is needed.

+## Libraries used

+pdf-enrichment makes use of Apache's [PDFBox](https://pdfbox.apache.org/) and Google's [JSON.simple](https://code.google.com/archive/p/json-simple/), which are transparently downloaded by maven.

+pdf-enrichment also uses [Grobid](https://github.com/kermitt2/grobid/), which is included in the distribution (in the [lib/](lib/) folder).

 ## Compiling